DanielJonesEB/engineerbetter.com/_posts/2017-01-05-high-performance-ops.markdown

 Last month I spoke at the excellent [London Continuous Delivery](https://www.meetup.com/London-Continuous-Delivery/) meetup about how EngineerBetter have recently been helping one of our financial services customers [continuously deploy Cloud Foundry](/2016/12/14/continuously-deploying-pivotal-cloudfoundry.html).

-This is just the beginning of a process of continuous improvement, but already we have seen the magic can happen when you start working in small batch sizes and begin to organise Enterprise IT teams around a 'platform as a product' mindset.
+This is just the beginning of a process of continuous improvement, but already we have seen the magic that can happen when you start working in small batch sizes and begin to organise Enterprise IT teams around a 'platform as a product' mindset.

 <!--more-->